KLaw-2003/KLaw-2003.github.io/JianyuLuo/contents/home.md

 Backscatter, Wireless Sensing, Mobile Computing

 #### Academic Experiences
-- In 2024, I joined IIoT and began to work with [Fengyuan Zhu](https://swattzz.github.io/) under the supervision of Xiaohua Tian, where I helped complete the **NanoScatter** project.
+- In 2024, I began to work with [Fengyuan Zhu](https://swattzz.github.io/) under the supervision of Xiaohua Tian, where I helped complete the **NanoScatter** project.
 I also did some work about wireless temperature sensing.